SuperPsychoSilver/astro-arcade/README.md

 ---

-### ⚡ Features that keep your gameplay in orbit:
+### 🪐 Features that keep your gameplay in orbit:
-- 🎮 Play Switch, Xbox, NES, Wii, and more — all at **1080p** in-browser.
+- Play Switch, Xbox Series X, NES, Wii, PS5 and more — all at **1080p-1440p** in-browser.
-- 🚀 Optimized with custom **oGPU** tech to keep your GPU running light-years smooth.
+- Optimized with custom **oGPU** tech to keep your GPU running light-years smooth.
-- 🌠 Customizable themes and profiles to make your setup truly cosmic.
+- Customizable themes and profiles to make your setup truly cosmic.
-- 🕹️ Controller support and keyboard splitting for multiplayer missions.
+- Controller support and keyboard splitting for multiplayer missions.
-- 💾 Autosave and cloud syncing to keep your progress safely in your galaxy.
+- Autosave and cloud syncing to keep your progress safely in your galaxy.

 ---